coloradokim/deckset-presentations/zero-to-sre.md

 ---
-# Before, During and After
+# Preparing and Pulling It Off

 * Before you make your hire, what should be true?
 * First Day, Week, 90 Days and Year